weddins/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Following is a histogram of the total number of steps take per day.
+Following is a histogram of the total number of steps taken per day.

 ```r